-The ancient city of Aptera lies on the northwest coast of the Greek island of Crete, on a low hill dominating the Souda Bay.
-According to the findings of the excavations, Aptera was founded in the geometric period (8th century BC) and reached its peak during the Hellenistic period as one of the most important and powerful city-states of ancient Crete.
-With its two ports, Minoa and Kastelli, Aptera continued to be an important city during the Roman period and during the early days of the Byzantine Empire before being destroyed by two earthquakes in the 4th and 7th centuries and then by the Saracens in 823 AD.
+The ancient town of Aptera lies on the northwest coast of the Greek island of Crete, on a low hill dominating the Souda Bay.
+Archaeological findings suggest that Aptera was founded in the Geometric period (8th century BC) and reached its peak during the Hellenistic period as one of the most important and powerful city-states of ancient Crete.
+With its two ports, Minoa and Kastelli, Aptera continued to be an important city during the Roman period and the early days of the Byzantine Empire before being destroyed by two earthquakes in the 4th and 7th centuries and then by the Saracens in AD 823.

 Coordinates: 35° 27′ 46.44″ N, 24° 8′ 31.2″ E

 Comforted by the finding of coins bearing the legend APT, the 19th-century English traveller Robert Pashley was the first to establish a link between the remains discovered on the hill of Paliokastro and the city of Aptera.
 The name “Aptera” might have been linked to the cult of Artemis Aptera since it was not uncommon for a city to derived its name from a god or a goddess.
 At Aptera, the city might have, rather unusually, chosen the goddess’ epiclesis (epithet) rather than the actual name of the goddess.
 However, according to Pausanias, Pteras, the founder of the second temple of Apollo at Delphi, gave its name to the city.
 Aptera is also mentioned in Greek mythology.
 It was the site of a contest between the Sirens and the Muses.
 The Sirens were defeated and as a result, lost their feathers and cast themselves into the sea.
 Aptera means “without wings”.